MaximGovorchuk/maximgovorchuk.github.io/_posts/2022-07-30-art-of-problem-solving-third-edition.markdown

 In software engineering occupation, skill of problem-solving is a crucial to have.
 Since one often finds himself or herself encountering an expected (or unexpected) issue (or two) while working on a task at hand.
-One might even say that what everything we do is solving problems.
+One might even say that everything we do is solving problems.
 Ability to deal with it in systematic and structured way makes one efficient and effective.
 Here are some strategies and tactics which might help with that.

 # State of mind